trod-123/android-nanodegree/ExpiryTracker/README.md

 # Nanodegree Capstone: ExpiryTracker
 _(Submitted: October 2, 2018)_

+_[Revised version submitted to the Google Play Store on October 31, 2018 under a new name and is closed-source.
+Expiry Tracker will no longer be maintained through this repository]_

 Tracks when your food and groceries will expire, and stores all data remotely on the cloud for access across all your Android devices

 ![Sign-in](/website/images/screenshot_capstone_signin-phone-portrait.png)